nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 Example: addschedule user type/cca en/Basketball h/Monday 1400 1600
 ```

-The error message at the top of the command feedback above will specify what needs to be changed.
-Helpful!\
+The error message at the top of the command feedback above will specify what needs to be changed to help you correct any errors you might have made!\
 e.g.\
 Input:
 ```